 Exits must be separated by fire resistant materials—that is, one-hour fire-resistance rating if the exit connects three or fewer stories and two-hour fire-resistance rating if the exit connects more than three floors.
 Exits are permitted to have only those openings necessary to allow access to the exit from occupied areas of the workplace or to the exit discharge.
 Openings must be protected by a self-closing, approved fire door that remains closed or automatically closes in an emergency.

 Navigating Exit Route Regulations: OSHA Standards for Employers

 - Keep exit routes free of explosive or highly flammable furnishings and other decorations.

 - Arrange exit routes so employees will not have to travel toward a high-hazard area unless the path of travel is effectively shielded from the high-hazard area.

-- Ensure that exit routes are unobstructed such as by materials, equipment, locked doors, or dead-end corridors.
+- Ensure that exit routes are unobstructed by materials, equipment, locked doors, or dead-end corridors.

 - Ensure that safeguards designed to protect employees during an emergency remain in good working order.

 - Provide adequate lighting for exit routes for employees with normal vision.

 - Keep exit route doors free of decorations or signs that obscure the visibility of exit route doors.